 Extreme Working Conditions

 Growing and harvesting coffee is not for the faint of heart.
-Farmers and farmworkers must weed, spray, fertilize and prune the plants, then pick, sort and transport the beans.
+Producers must weed, spray, fertilize and prune the plants, then pick, sort and transport the beans.
 Many do so without the proper protective equipment, leaving them vulnerable to illness and injury.
-In addition, coffee grows best at high altitudes.
-Farm workers have to haul heavy sacks of coffee beans across steep, treacherous terrain just to get them to market.
+In addition, because coffee grows best at high altitudes, producers must haul heavy sacks of coffee beans across steep, treacherous terrain just to get them to market.

 Coffee growers can receive as little as three cents of the $3.50 we pay for a cup of coffee at our local cafe.
-The Specialty Coffee Association reports that an average coffee farmer earns just $6800 per year.
 Fluctuating market prices (which once again are too low) and the cost of farming inputs whittle away at this already low figure.
-In Colombia, for example, high fertilizer costs push farmers’ profits down to $2,340, or $195 per month, to feed a family of four or five.
+In Colombia, for example, high fertilizer costs push down producers’ annual profits to $2,340, or $195 per month, to feed a family of four or five.

 Climate Change and Disease

-Two important mechanisms bring Fair Trade to life.
-The first is the Fair Trade Standard, which all coffee farmers must meet to earn certification.
-The Standard has over 200 criteria that work to provide farmers with safe working conditions and environmentally-friendly farming practices.
+Fair trade supports coffee producers in crisis in two main ways.
+The first is the Fair Trade Standard, which all coffee producers must meet to earn certification.
+The Standard has over 200 criteria that work to provide producers with safe working conditions and environmentally-friendly farming practices.
 It also guarantees a minimum price for coffee - $1.40 per pound - which acts as a safety net when the coffee market dips too low.
-Each coffee with the Fair Trade Certified seal comes from a farm with these conditions in place.
+Every bag, cup, and bottle of Fair Trade Certified coffee comes from a farm with these conditions in place.

-In honor of National Coffee Day, Fair Trade USA is challenging everyone to make #JustOneCup of their daily coffee Fair Trade Certified.
-This simple change will generate millions of additional dollars for coffee farmers throughout the world, helping them build sustainable livelihoods and ensuring a ready supply of coffee for generations to come.
-Below are a few of our favorite Fair Trade options to help you get your Fair Trade fix:
+In honor of National Coffee Day, we as an organization are challenging everyone to make #JustOneCup of their daily coffee Fair Trade Certified.
+This simple change will generate millions of additional dollars for coffee producers throughout the world, helping them build sustainable livelihoods and ensuring a ready supply of coffee for generations to come.
+Below are a few of our favorite options:

 And it all starts with your cup.

-We hope you’ll join us in honoring coffee farmers this National Coffee Day, one cup at a time.
+We hope you’ll join us in honoring coffee producers this National Coffee Day, one cup at a time.